 Auto Scaling Configuration

-Modifying auto scaling configuration
+Updating auto scaling configuration

-The auto scaling feature is only available for Scalable platforms.
+The auto-scaling feature is only available for Scalable platforms.

 This feature allows you to define rules (RAM or CPU usage thresholds) that will be used to respond to traffic drops or peaks according to your needs.